Intelligence

 Even the existence of SIS (MI6) was not officially admitted until 1992.
 Intelligence is still missing from much modern historiography.
 Even when present, the interpretation often suffers from Historical Attention-Span Deficit Disorder (HASDD).
 Edward Snowden’s sensational revelations of UKUSA signals intelligence SIGINT operations had a far smaller impact on 21st-century British government policy and public opinion than mid-19th-century revelations of the official interception of Mazzini’s correspondence.

-The Seminar will convene this year through a mixture of online and hybrid events; some weeks will feature events organized by the Cambridge Centre for Geopolitics, with whom the Seminar is increasing its collaboration.
+The Seminar will convene this year through a mixture of online and hybrid events.

 Except where specifically indicated, seminars are not recorded.